-- The Woodland Trust offers schools and community groups free trees.
+- The Woodland Trust offers Schools and community groups free trees.
 Public access to the land is necessary for eligibility.
 They provide packs of trees of 30 trees or 100 saplings. - The Tree Council's Branching Out Fund is a grants fund to get communities and young people involved in tree planting.
 Award grants from £250 to an upper limit of £2500. - Carbon Footprint offers tree planting opportunities to its clients as part of their sustainability programmes and they are always looking for planting sites.
+The trees are paid for by their clients and are usually 1 year old whips of UK native species and come with a cane and spiral guard if required.
+Projects can be woodland creation, enrichment planting or restocking.
+Complete the very simple application form and send to alex.stores@carbonfootprint.com - The International Tree Foundation (ITF) is a UK-based charity dedicated to supporting communities with their tree planting ambitions.
+Projects can be woodland creation or restock (where the restock will improve biodiversity, amenity, etc).
+There are no absolute minimum or maximum sizes for projects but the general expectation is that they will fund projects of between 1,000 and 20,000 trees with additional small grants available for maintenance in the first 18 months after planting.

-The trees are paid for by their clients.
-Projects can be woodland creation, enrichment planting or restocking. - The Conservation Volunteers I Dig Trees have 12,000 packs of 50 trees to distribute to community groups.
+- The Conservation Volunteers I Dig Trees have 12,000 packs of 50 trees to distribute to community groups.
 All the tree varieties are native UK species and available in packs of 50.
 Trees must be planted on publicly accessible land and not on private domestic property. - PKC Nature Restoration Fund supports community tree planting projects, particularly those that connect existing woodlands together and enhance biodiversity.
-Projects can be funded from £1,000 upwards but cannot fund any maintenance costs. - Community Environment Challenge Fund can provide support and funding for community-lead environmental projects.
+Projects can be funded from £1,000 upwards but cannot fund any maintenance costs. - Community Environment Challenge Fund can provide support and funding for communityled environmental projects.
 The minimum grant request is £2,500 up to a maximum of £10,000.
 50% match funding is required. - Forestry Grant Scheme offers financial support for the creation of new woodland and the sustainable management of existing woodland.
 9 different models of woodland creation grants can be combined to generate diverse woodlands.